- Like any type of meeting, conference calls can easily go off track and become unproductive.

-Dave Crenshaw, a productivity and leadership consultant and instructor on LinkedIn Learning, said that, to ensure the meeting starts on time and runs smoothly, it is important to make sure the conferencing service is working properly before the meeting starts.
+Dave Crenshaw, a productivity and leadership consultant, said that to ensure the meeting starts on time and runs smoothly, check that the conferencing service is working properly before your meeting begins.

 6. Turn on your video.

-Too often, video conference participants don’t turn on their video stream during meetings.
+Too often, videoconference participants don’t turn on their video cameras during meetings.
 Suz O’Donnell, a portfolio leader at Point B, said this is a huge miss.

 “The whole conversation changes when your face is also on the video,” she said.
 “You can see each other’s expressions, feel more like a team, and it will prevent almost everyone from multitasking.”

-O’Donnell said multitasking is significantly more difficult when others can see you.
-“This means your remote workforce cannot be in a meeting with you while also checking email, finishing a spreadsheet or checking their phone.
+O’Donnell said multitasking is significantly more difficult when others can see you, explaining, “This means your remote workforce cannot be in a meeting with you while also checking email, finishing a spreadsheet or checking their phone.
 This will kill your organization’s productivity.”

 7. Keep everyone muted.

-Background noise can be particularly distracting during a video conference call.
-That’s why Ciara Hautau, a lead digital marketing strategist at Fueled, believes it is critical that everyone turns their audio off when they aren’t talking.
+Background noise can be particularly distracting during a videoconference call.
+That’s why Ciara Hautau, a senior digital marketer at Sparro, believes it’s vital that everyone turn their microphones off when they aren’t talking.